1vfan/fans-hexo/_posts/HBase核心----缓存策略.md

       }

       // 2.4 ⬇
-      // tmp -> HFile (causing all the store scanners to reset/reseek) for (StoreFlushContext flush : storeFlushCtxs) {
+      // .tmp -> HFile (causing all the store scanners to reset/reseek) for (StoreFlushContext flush : storeFlushCtxs) {
         // 2.5 ⬇
         boolean needsCompaction = flush.commit(status);